MicrosoftDocs/learn/learn-pr/azure-devops/deploy-nodejs/includes/4-deploy-nodejs.md

 ## Set up an Azure DevOps project

-The previous task links your GitHub repository to your Azure DevOps account.
+The previous task links your GitHub repository to your Azure DevOps organization.
 To complete the process, you now create an Azure DevOps project.

 1. Sign into your account at [dev.azure.com](https://dev.azure.com).
 1. Select **+ New project**.